daisytotts/portfolio/healthcare-readmission-risk-analysis/README.md

 This project uses simulated/public healthcare-style admission data for portfolio demonstration.
 No real patient data is used.

+## Data Note
+This project uses simulated/public healthcare-style admission data for portfolio demonstration.
+No real patient data, no confidential hospital data, and no personally identifiable patient information are included in this repository.
+The dataset structure is designed to demonstrate how hospital admission and readmission patterns can be analyzed using Python and SQL.

 ## Why This Project Matters

 Hospital readmissions are not only clinical events.
 They can also show system-level problems such as discharge planning gaps, limited follow-up coordination, workflow pressure, and lack of early visibility.